Whimsy Stick

 Always end on a catch

-• Pole construction: Thick-walled material that resists lateral flex without cracking under cumulative stress
+1. Pole construction, thick-walled material that resists lateral flex without cracking under cumulative stress

-• Cord material: Reinforced cord (not bungee, not paracord) with a secure tip attachment rated for high-force impacts
+2. Cord material, reinforced cord (not bungee, not paracord) with a secure tip attachment rated for high-force impacts

-• Cord length: At least 6 feet for proper stalk-phase distance
+3. Cord length, at least 6 feet for proper stalk-phase distance

-• Lure durability: Survives repeated grab-and-shake sequences without falling apart
+4. Lure durability, survives repeated grab-and-shake sequences without falling apart

-• Replaceable lure system: Swap the consumable part instead of replacing the whole tool.
-See the buying guide for the full framework
+5. Replaceable lure system, swap the consumable part instead of replacing the whole tool

 Always supervise sessions.
-Play on grass or soft surfaces only.
+Grass or soft surfaces only.
 Keep the lure at or below shoulder height to protect joints.
 End sessions before the dog is exhausted, not after.
 If the dog shows signs of overarousal (inability to respond to cues, frantic snapping, trembling), stop the session and provide a calm decompression activity.
 For dogs with joint or orthopedic concerns, consult your veterinarian before starting.

 Key Takeaway

 Session structure matters as much as equipment.
-Impulse control gates between chase bursts, stalk-phase setup, and always ending on a catch.
-That’s what produces calm, not just fatigue.
+The key elements: impulse control gates between chase bursts, stalk-phase setup, and always ending on a catch.
+That is what produces calm, not just fatigue.

 Whimsy Stick Rugged XL.